 Investor interest in ESG funds is only set to grow, and with it, the accompanying regulatory measures to ensure a level playing field and to protect investors from potential mis-selling.
 Increasingly, investment compliance providers are vital partners in helping the investment industry to build trust with investors and ensure ESG funds are constructed in accordance with regulations.

-- BNP Paribas Securities Services performs investment compliance in 17 locations for over EUR 2.5 trillion of client assets, using a specialist proprietary system that supports monitoring processes across a wide variety of fund types including UCITS, AIFs, ‘40 Act funds and mandates.
+- The Securities Services of BNP Paribas performs investment compliance in 17 locations for over EUR 2.2 trillion of client assets, using a specialist proprietary system that supports monitoring processes across a wide variety of fund types including UCITS, AIFs, ‘40 Act funds and mandates.

 - Sustainable finance is a core part of BNP Paribas’ strategy and the bank has set ambitious decarbonisation and sustainable investment targets to be met by 2025.
 In 2022 we were named by the Euromoney Awards for Excellence as the Best Bank for Sustainable Finance and the Best Bank for ESG Data and Technology.